 You do not need to follow the guidelines if your sign is advertising or marketing a product or service.
 An example of that would be a temporary sign like a banner.

-If you have a need of indoor business signs that would fall under an ADA “type” of sign then here are the guidelines that you need to follow:
+If you have a need for indoor business signs that would fall under an ADA “type” of sign then here are the guidelines that you need to follow:

 - All signs must have non-glare backgrounds and characters.
 There is an exception for reflective parking and other types of traffic signs.
 Glare can be a major hindrance to the visually impaired and the elderly.